Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Catalina is the perfect place to celebrate a birthday or to have a quiet, work-free coastal getaway.
 Take a short ferry ride to the island port and get ready for a day of fun, good food, and relaxation.

-You can scuba dive, paraglide, jetski, kayak, and hike on Catalina Island.
+Some of the best Catalina Island activities include scuba diving, paragliding, jet skiing, kayaking, and hiking.
 Avid backpackers also love the Trans-Catalina Trail, a 38.5-mile hike along the coast of the whole island.
-Check out this Trans-Catalina Trail guided tour if you don’t want to go alone.

 Idyllwild

-Nestled in the San Jacinto mountains, Idyllwild is a quaint mountain town in Southern California that has some of the best California hikes.
-The most popular attraction is Mount San Jacinto via Marion Mountain but visitors also love the cute downtown village.
+Nestled in the San Jacinto mountains, Idyllwild is a quaint mountain town in Southern California.
+The most popular attraction is hiking to the top of Mount San Jacinto, but visitors also love the cute downtown village.

-Keep your eye out for the deer and owls that frequent this small mountain town.
+Because Idyllwild is so off-the-beaten-path, it’s a great place to spot native wildlife.
+Keep your eye out for the deer and owls that frequent this small mountain town!

 Morro Bay

-Visit the idyllic Morro Bay beach town on California’s central coast.
-This fishing village has over 6 miles of shoreline for visitors to relax on with a good book.
+Visit idyllic Morro Bay on California’s central coast.
+This little fishing town has over 6 miles of shoreline for visitors to relax, all with spectacular views of the area’s namesake, Morro Rock — a massive rock formation on the beach.

 Morro Bay is less than 4 hours from Los Angeles and is the perfect quiet getaway from the big bustling city.
 This preserved seaside town offers activities year-round such as kayaking, hiking, shopping, bird watching, and more.

-Relax on the beach during the day then catch a movie at the Bay Movie Theater after dinner and drinks.
+Relax on the beach during the day, then catch a movie at the Bay Movie Theater after dinner and drinks.
 Morro Bay has good weather all year, so anytime you choose to visit is a good time.
-To get planning, see McKenna’s guide to the best things to do in Morro Bay.
+To get planning, see my guide to the best things to do in Morro Bay.

 Santa Barbara

-Surf some of California’s best waves in this college town
+Surf some of California’s best waves or experience the foodie scene in this college town.

-Home to the University of California, Santa Barbara, this beautiful beach town offers fine art museums, mountain adventures, and classy food and wine experiences.
+Santa Barbara is a quaint beach city offering fine art museums, beautiful hiking trails, and classy food and wine experiences.

 Want to experience the famous California surfing culture?
 Head to the local favorite East Beach for some of the best surfing around.